This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 pulmonary, or respiratory diseases of fire fighters and police officers, coal

-miners' pneumoconiosis, asbestosis, berylliosis, radiation illness and all
+miners' pneumoconiosis, asbestosis, berylliosis, radiation illness, and

 is the result of an injury occurring prior to September 29, 2017, must be filed